 2. That the establishment, maintenance and/or conducting of the use will not, under the circumstances of the particular case, result in a significant adverse impact to coastal resources, or be detrimental to the public welfare or injurious to property or improvements in said neighborhood.
-Planning staff has confirmed that the project, as proposed and conditioned, is in general compliance with the Use Permit conditions of approval and applicable County regulations.
-See the discussion under Section A and Section B (3).
+Planning staff has confirmed that the project, as proposed and conditioned, is in compliance with the Use Permit conditions of approval and applicable County regulations.
+See the discussion under Section A and Section B (3) of the attached Planning Commission Staff memo.